Mekko Charts in PowerPoint: The Ultimate Guide

 What Is a Mekko Chart?#

-A Mekko chart (also called a Marimekko chart) is a two-dimensional variation of a stacked bar chart where both the height AND width of columns represent data values.
+A Mekko chart (also called a Marimekko chart) is a two-dimensional stacked bar chart where both the height AND width of columns represent data values.

 | Other Names | Why It's Called That |